friendsofstrandseq/mosaicatcher-pipeline/docs/mosaicatcher-pipeline-rpe-1.md

 root@70768001ace0:/pipeline#
 ```

-Now, from within the Docker container, run snakemake with the `Snake.config-singuliarity.json` config file:
+Now, from within the Docker container, run snakemake with the `Snake.config-singularity-rpe1.json` config file (it differs from `Snake.config-singularity.json` only by specifying the file path of SNV sites).

 ```
-snakemake --configfile Snake.config-singuliarity.json
+snakemake --configfile Snake.config-singularity-rpe1.json
 ```

 This should reproduce the whole analysis.
 Note that certain steps, for example *FreeBayes* may take a long time.